raymondpang365/version-control-guide/chapter-2.md

 Use ```git add . -A``` to add all files to staged area.
 Then, use ```git commit -m "useful message"``` to commit all staged files.

-**After that, it is a very good habit to first pull the code.**
+*After that, it is a very good habit to first pull the code, which I will explain in the next section*

 ### 2.3.2) Keeping local code up to date

 The rule of thumb is keep code pulling (such as ```git pull```) as frequent as possible.
 At minimum, do it in one scenario –
-i) After commiting the code and before pushin changes (The Commit > Pull > Push steps) as abovementioned in section 1.3.1.
+After commiting the code and before pushin changes, as abovementioned in section 1.3.1.

 To do this, types the following commands: